Field Trip: Harness racing at Yonkers Raceway

 Harness racing is popular at horse racing tracks around the country, and as we found out, there is a lot to like about it.
 Thankfully our horse, Declaration of War, was a good sport and took us on a fun ride.

-If you want even more fun, you can head to Yonkers Raceway on May 5th, to watch the Derby and participate in the track's 4th annual Kentucky Derby Hat Contest.
-Wear your wild and wacky Derby hats, and you could walk away with the $500 grand prize.
+Those who wanted even more fun were able to head to Empire City Casino at Yonkers Raceway Saturday, watch the Derby and participate in the track's 4th annual Kentucky Derby Hat Contest.
+People wearing their wild and wacky Derby hats had a chance to walk away with the $500 grand prize.

 ----------